Proprietary Models

 The Energy Model assesses the cumulative rate of change in a market's price movement as a measure of the relative strength or weakness - or "energy" - is behind the current "bullish" (long) side of a market's price activity vs. the "bearish" (short) side.

-A simple way to think of it, the Energy Model is a measurement of momentum.
+A simple way to think of it, the Energy Model is a measurement of momentum, which can slow down when a market meets levels of resistance.
 The price activity in each market is a reflection of current push-and-pull forces behind it.

-When the force behind the "bulls" on long side of a market loses energy, the momentum shifts to the "bears" on the short side.
+When the force behind the "bulls" on long side of a market loses energy, the momentum slows down, giving way to the "bears" on the short side.

 Energy Model